naokimas/mathcircle_dynamic_programming/README.md

 ## Codes to generate figures

-I generated drafts of these codes by AI and then tuned them.
+I generated drafts of these Python codes by AI and then tuned them.
+The codes are in the `code_for_figures` folder.

 * `dp_maze_*.py`: Generates the figures in section 1 of `worksheet-dp-math-circle.pdf`.
 * `frog_stones_{1,2,3}.py`: Generates the figures in section 2.